skpthedev/bw_takehome/README.md

 3. The script will process the data and create a SQLite database named `child_care_data.db` in the project directory.

+4. I use DBeaver to browse the resulting SQLite database, but you can use any database browsing tool you choose.

 ## Tradeoffs and Future Improvements

 While developing this ETL service, several tradeoffs were made to balance functionality, time constraints, and simplicity: